cosmos/ibc/spec/ics-005-port-allocation/README.md

 }
 ```

-In the latter case, the IBC handler must have the ability to securely read the *source identifier* of the calling module,
+In the latter source authentication case, the IBC handler must have the ability to securely read the *source identifier* of the calling module,
 a unique string for each module in the host state machine, which cannot be altered by the module or faked by another module.
 An example is smart contract addresses as used by Ethereum ([reference](https://ethereum.github.io/yellowpaper/paper.pdf)).